BLavery/lib_tft24T/README.md

 # lib_tft24T
 2.4 inch 320x240 SPI LCD with Touchscreen - a Python Driver

 This module is currently popular on eBay.
 The marking says TJCTM24024-SPI.
 This is a ILI9341 driven LCD display, with XPT2046 chip for touch device, and it also includes a SD card holder.
-All of which would want three SPI channels!
+All sections are SPI.

 My interest is for straightforward python library module(s) for LCD and Touch.
 The SD card I will ignore.
 My application is for Raspberry Pi, and for Virtual-GPIO after I check that out.

-The module uploaded is working but provisional and a bit rough, and for the LCD only.
-I have it working quite well.
-I haven't started on the touchscreen part yet.
-I am sure there will be changes when the LCD task starts interacting with the Touch task.

 My LCD driver is NOT a framebuffer method.
 (320x240 is too tiny to format any normal desktop display onto.)
 Also it is NOT an instant direct write-to-LCD method.
 It instead uses the Python Image Library (PIL) to prepare all display content on a “canvas” or buffer.
 It gets a transfer of the total buffer to screen hardware when ready.
 This give some transfer delay, as 0.25MB gets transferred by SPI each screen update!
 So it's not invisibly “snappy”, but I find it quite acceptable for my requirement.
 The advantage of using PIL is that a well-tried and versatile graphics and text/font library is all usable directly.
 The disadvantage is that PIL is discontinued, I believe, and is not there for python3, only python 2.x.
 Its successor PILLOW seems still to be “coming” for Raspberry Pi.
 (Any correction to this??)